Chord Diagram

 Why:

-Display the inter-relationships between data in a circular matrix
+Display inter-relationships in a compact circular chord diagram matrix.

 History of Chord Diagram

-Screenshot from “A Thousand Fibers Connect Us — Wikipedia’s Global Reach”, winning entry of the WikiViz 2011 Data Visualization Challenge.
-Lines represent readership of different Wikipedia language versions (lower half) from countries (top half)
+Example: “A Thousand Fibers Connect Us — Wikipedia’s Global Reach,” the winning entry in the WikiViz 2011 Data Visualization Challenge, used arcs to show readership flows between Wikipedia language versions and countries.

 When to Use a Chord Diagram?